This Vegan Holiday Cookies Recipe is easy, only requires 7 ingredients and the cookies are so fun to decorate.

 - Repeat with remaining cookie dough.

 It needs to be loose enough to pipe but stiff enough to hold its shape when piped.
 This recipe should be enough to frost all of your cookies.
-Happy cookie decorating!

-- 3 Cups Powdered Sugar
+- 3 Cups Powdered Sugar Sifted

-- 3/4 tsp Vanilla Extract
+- ¾ teaspoon Vanilla Extract

-- 3 Tbsp Plant Milk
+- 3 tablespoon Plant Milk

 - Color as desired with food coloring.

-- Pipe onto completely cool cookies.
+- Pipe or spread onto completely cool cookies.